nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![calculate_command_sequence_diagram](images/gif_loading.gif)

 ### List Command feature
+The source code can be found in [`ListCommand.java`](https://github.com/AY2122S2-CS2113T-T10-4/tp/blob/master/src/main/java/seedu/mindmymoney/command/ListCommand.java)

-To enable users to view their current list of added expenditures.
+MindMyMoney allow users to view their current list of added expenditures.
+#### Current Implementation
+The sequence diagram below shows the interactions of different subcomponents of the system when listing.

+![list_command_sequence_diagram](images/List_Command_Sequence_Diagram.png)
+Fig 13 - List Command Sequence Diagram

 #### Design considerations
-Aspect: How to make the list command easily tested using JUnit testing
+Aspect: How to make the `ListCommand` easily tested using JUnit testing.
-* Alternative 1 (current choice): Abstract the conversion of Expenditure to String in a separate listToString() method
+* Alternative 1 (current choice): Abstract the conversion of `Expenditure` to `String` in a separate` ListCommand.listToString()` method.
-  * Pros: Easily tested using JUnit testing, by checking the String that the listToString() method returns
+  * Pros: Easily tested using JUnit testing, by checking the String that the `ListCommand.listToString()` method returns.
-  * Cons: Added layer of abstraction that may be deemed redundant
+  * Cons: Added layer of abstraction that may be deemed redundant.

-* Alternative 2: Print directly in the ListCommand.executeCommand() method
+* Alternative 2: Print directly in the `ListCommand.executeCommand()` method .
-  * Pros: Easily implemented with lesser lines of code as the code is minimalist
+  * Pros: Easily implemented with lesser lines of code as the code is minimalist.
-  * Cons: JUnit testing would require I/O redirection prior to checking the output matches expectations
+  * Cons: JUnit testing would require I/O redirection prior to checking the output matches expectations.

-![list_command_sequence_diagram](images/List_Command_Sequence_Diagram.png)

 ## Product scope
 ### Target user profile